• Skip to primary navigation

 • Gradually mix in the almond flour, ½ cup at a time, until well-blended.
 Then mix in the salt and baking soda.
 Scrape the sides of the bowl with a rubber spatula as needed.

-• Using a 2-tablespoon scoop, drop mounds of the dough, two inches apart, onto the prepared cookie sheet.
-Gently flatten and shape the mounds with your hand, as shown in the video below.
+• Using a cookie scoop, drop mounds of the dough, two inches apart, onto the prepared cookie sheet.
+Gently flatten and shape the mounds with your hand.

-• Top each cookie with an almond.
-Gently press it into the dough.
+• Top each cookie with an almond, gently pressing it into the dough.

 • Bake the cookies until lightly browned.
-Depending on how hot your oven runs, this can take 12 to 20 minutes.
+Depending on how hot your oven runs, this can take between 12 and 20 minutes.

-• Let the cookies cool on the baking sheet for about 20 minutes before enjoying them.
+• Let the cookies cool completely on the baking sheet for about 20 minutes before enjoying them.

 Notes